spaceships/garbled-circuits/README.md

 using its input as keys.
 Since a party can only know a gate's output if it has the right input, only the correct output is recoverable.

+It uses AES (with AESNI support) for garbling, over 128-bit wirelabels.

 usage
 -----